serenayj/nlp_lab/content/authors/admin/_index.md

   - Principal Investigators
 ---

-Dr. Yanjun Gao is assistant professor at Department of Biomedical Informatics, University of Colorado Anschutz Campus.
-Previously, she is a postdoc research associate in the Critical Care Medicine (ICU) Data Science Lab in the Division of Allergy, Pulmonary and Critical Care Medicine within the Department of Medicine.
-She serves on the organizing committee of National NLP Clinical Challenges (N2C2), and Graph-based Natural Language Processing (TextGraphs).
-She also reviews for several NLP and clinical informatics conferences and journals.
+Dr. Yanjun Gao is an Assistant Professor at the Department of Biomedical Informatics at the University of Colorado Anschutz Campus.
+Prior to this role, she served as a Postdoctoral Research Associate in the Critical Care Medicine (ICU) Data Science Lab in the Division of Allergy, Pulmonary, and Critical Care Medicine within the Department of Medicine.
+Dr. Gao's research primarily focuses on natural language processing and artificial intelligence, with a particular emphasis on their applications in health and education.
+Click [here](https://serenayj.github.io/) for Dr.Gao's full bio.